 Take chunks of fill & stuff the glove 1 finger at a time and work your way through the hand.
 Add more, take some out, adjust the fill until it's nicely filled (no need to overstuff).

-r the seam of the glove so you have both hands free.
+It is helpful to tie a rubber band near the seam of the glove so you have both hands free.
 Place three fingers (middle, ring, pinky) down on the palm.
 This is just to see where finger placement will look the best.

 Then add adhesive to the middle finger pads...